Curtailed banking services during March 27-April 4

-New Delhi, March 22 (IANS) Banking consumers may face difficulties in getting services from March 27 to April 4 as all banks in the country will largely stay closed or offer curtailed services as the institutions switch to the new financial year.
+New Delhi: Banking consumers may face difficulties in getting services from March 27 to April 4 as all banks in the country will largely stay closed or offer curtailed services as the institutions switch to the new financial year.

 All banks will stay closed for three consecutive days from March 27 (4th Saturday), March 28 (Sunday) and March 29 (Holi).